Milind Date: Early life and career

-On the auspicious day of Gudhi Padwa of 2015, Milind's Indian Classical music album 'Milder Milind' was launched by the Kolkata-based 'Qustz World' music label.
-Milind has played Raag Naagmani, Raag Madhuvanti, Raag Gorakh Kalyan And Bhatiyal Dhun in this album.
+On the day of Gudhi Padwa of 2015, Milind's Indian Classical music album 'Milder Milind' was launched by the Kolkata-based 'Qustz World' music label.
+Milind has played Raag Naagmani, Raag Madhuvanti, Raag Gorakh Kalyan and Bhatiyal Dhun in this album.
+This album was nominated for Global Indian Music Academy Awards (GiMA) awards in India.

-USA based record label Neelam Audio Video released yet another of Date's Indian Classical Album Sunand Sarang on the auspicious day of Krishna Janmashtami in 2015.
+The USA-based record label, Neelam Audio Video released another Indian Classical Album Sunand Sarang on the day of Krishna Janmashtami in 2015.
 Date has played a new Raga composed by him - Sunand Sarang.
 This is a variation of the raag Madhymaadi Sarang.

-Date released two albums with Manish Vyas a singer and composer.
+Date released two albums with Manish Vyas, a singer and composer.
 These were released by New Earth Records and Malimba Records.
-These are that of Meditation Relaxation genre.

 Date toured South Korea 12th time in 2015.
 The tour was a part of his 'East Winds Tour' of Malaysia and Thailand as well as the One Month Festival curated by famous pianist Park Chang Soo.

-Milder Milind an album of Date is nominated for Global Indian Music Academy Awards (GiMA) awards in India.
-GiMA awards colloquially are called as Grammys of India.

-Date is currently working on 3 of his albums which should be released in 2017 and 2018.
-One of the albums working title is Songs of Life.
-Date says Although the name of the album is Songs of Life, its all an instrumental album.

-Among The Believers was nominated for the 2017 Emmy Award.

-In November 2019 Date was conferred the prestigious Femina Pune's Most Powerful Award.
+In November 2019, Date was conferred the prestigious Femina Pune's Most Powerful Award.

-On 23 February 2020 Date was conferred the prestigious Economic Times Gen Next Award.
+On 23 February 2020, Date was conferred the prestigious Economic Times Gen Next Award.

-Date is an avid traveller.
-From January 2021 till July 2021, he travelled solo in his car, all across western India.
-From Tamil Nadu till Ladakh, Date travelled interacting with local musicians and artisans.
-He is writing a travel book from his experiences in this travel.
+From January 2021 till July 2021, he travelled solo in his car, across western India.
+From Tamil Nadu to Ladakh, Date travelled interacting with local musicians and artisans.
+He is reported to be writing a travel book from his experiences in this travel.

-On the auspicious day of Holi of 2022, Date released his new series of albums - Music For Sleep.
+On the day of Holi of 2022, Date released his new series of albums - Music For Sleep.

 Date released 20 albums in the month of August 2022.

-New Ragas
+New ragas

 Date has been credited with the creation of several new ragas.
-Most of these are not just a combination of two other already existing raags, but they have special structure.
-By applying very specific rules, Date has created these Ragas which bear the mark of his style on them.
-One can find a certain similarity in the Ragas created by Date.
-Some of these ragas are now performed by his students and the students of his students.
+Most of these are not just a combination of two other already existing ragas, but they have special structure.
+By applying very specific rules, Date has created these ragas which bear the mark of his style on them.
+One can find a certain similarity in the ragas created by Date.